TheAnimalOne/rent-email-notification/README.md

-Simple project that sends an email to remind myself that my rent is due :(.
+Simple project that sends an email to remind myself that my rent is due :sob:.

 Mostly to play around in google cloud run.
+Using Docker for the first time as well as the Google Cloud CLI.
-A docker image will be created using the Dockerfile (using uv) and then the script itself will then be run as a google cloud run job.
+The plan is to create a docker image using the Dockerfile (with uv) that is then uploaded to the Artifact Repository with the Google Cloud CLI.
+The image will then be used to create a Google Cloud Run Job, with an automated trigger.